 As well as us, fellow Madchester and Hacienda legends like Peter Hook and Graeme Park, poet Mike Gary and compere Stu Francis will also get in on the action so we hope you can too, as it’s for the best possible cause.
 Come on everyone, show your support and go get your tickets now!

-Ticket link here tickets start at £100 per head and include a champagne reception sumptuious 4 course meal with fine wines.
+Ticket link here tickets start from £75 per head and include a champagne reception sumptuious 4 course meal with fine wines.

 Fans of the legendary band, who confirmed plans to reform for a string of worldwide concert dates last year, will be out in force for their only Middle East show.